Written by Genevieve Simperingham and originally published in The Natural Parent Magazine.

 Developing impulse control and emotional self-regulation skills is big work for children and takes a few years.
-It’s normal for young children to be anti-social, rebellious, defiant and even verbally aggressive at times and for children up to the age of about six to also be physically aggressive at times.
+It’s normal for young children to be anti-social, rebellious, defiant and even verbally aggressive at times and for neurotypical children up to the age of about six to also be physically aggressive at times.
 You can particularly expect an increase in defiance or aggression at times of extra stress relating to changes like a new sibling, moving house, change of caregiver, increased conflict amongst parents or starting school.
 But when a child’s defiant, destructive or aggressive behaviour becomes an ongoing issue, it’s important to look deeper into the difficult feelings and unmet needs that are likely driving their behaviour.

 Children don’t need us to accept all of their behaviour, healthy or unhealthy.
-They don’t want or need to enrage us or overpower us, (that’s scary for a child of any age).
-They don’t need us to tip toe around them avoiding the limits that might upset them.
+They don’t need to enrage us or overpower us, (that’s scary for a child of any age).
+They don’t need us to tiptoe around them avoiding the limits that might upset them.
 They need the limits that help to keep everyone safe.
 And they also need for us to accept and care about all of their feelings, the good and the bad, whether they’re happy, sad or mad.
 This is what allows them to feel safe and secure, to move through the difficult feelings that life brings.
 This is what enables them to care for other people’s feelings.

-Rather than just trying to make them stop acting aggressively regardless of how they feel, ultimately we need to help them so that the urge to be aggressive happens much less.
+Rather than just trying to stop them acting aggressively regardless of how they feel, ultimately we need to help them so that the urge to be aggressive decreases.
 Children act out in rage when their feelings overwhelm them.
 Unexpressed fear, insecurity and frustration tend to drive a child’s urge to be destructive or aggressive.
 Children don’t want to be violent; it’s scary for them when they lash out.
-But they can’t self-regulate without our help, which often entails physical intervention, while responding with as much calm confidence and empathy as we can muster when they do lash out.
+But they struggle to self-regulate without our help.
+Sometimes this means physical intervention, while responding with as much calm confidence and empathy as we can muster when they do lash out.
 This is easier said than done, but once a parent sees the value of this approach, they are much more likely to be successful in managing their own anger and urge to be aggressive to their child in return.

 ”When children feel understood, their loneliness and hurt diminish.
 When children are understood, their love for their parent is deepened.
 A parent’s sympathy serves as emotional first aid for bruised feelings.
 When we genuinely acknowledge a child’s plight and voice her disappointment, she often gathers the strength to face reality.” ~ Haim Ginott, author of “Between Parent and Child”